KFlaws/d2mr-assessment-kflaws/01_data-cleaning/01_cleaning-level-1/Mini-Project-2-assessment.md

 If you believe you have demonstrated any of the above skills sufficiently to count toward the 20 additional objectives-based points, please indicate which objective(s) you believe you have met and provide a brief explanation of how you have met each objective.

 <!-- Explanation of demonstrated unassessed objectives below this line -->
+I believe I have demonstrated unassessed objectives 3, 4, 9, 12, and 13.
+I demonstrated unassessed objectives 3 and 4 through using troubleshooting techniques such as searching the errors, using chatgpt, reading the intro2r chapters, and looking at particular reddit pages when I needed extra help.
+I demonstrated unassessed objective 9 by using the mtcars dataset and creating my own clean.mtcars.
+I demonstrated objectives 12 and 13 by naming the variables as numeric and/or characters, and defining my dataset as a data frame.
+Additionally, I used strings and code chunks.

 <!-- Explanation of demonstrated unassessed objectives above this line -->